 Science Honors: Program Overview

-Science Honors enables students to begin their college career with an integrated, hands-on research experience where they actually do science.
-Through tackling a complex issue facing society, exceptional students are immersed in all aspects of the scientific process.
+In Houghton’s Science Honors track, students begin their college career with an integrated, hands-on research experience where they focus on a pressing, real-world problem and actually do science.

-An interdisciplinary research project in the first year is the central idea that sets Science Honors apart.
-How do students become scientists?
-Mastering a knowledge base is necessary, certainly, but being a scientist requires more than learning facts from a textbook.
-Yes, science builds on past discoveries.
-But to generate knowledge about the world around us or to solve complex issues facing society, scientists must propose novel experiments, solve unfamiliar problems, and disseminate original ideas.
+What sets Houghton’s Science Honors apart?
+An interdisciplinary research project in the first year.
+Our faculty devised the Science Honors curriculum thinking about how students become scientists.
+Mastering a knowledge base is necessary, certainly, but becoming a scientist requires more than learning facts from a textbook.
+To generate knowledge about the world around us or to solve complex issues facing society, scientists must devise novel experiments, solve unfamiliar problems, and disseminate original ideas.

 Core Research Project

-At the heart of the program is an interdisciplinary course in which students and professors from biology, chemistry, physics, and math work together in teams to design and implement a research project focused on a major world issue.
+Science Honors is an interdisciplinary course in which students and professors work together on the design and implementation of a research project focused on a major world issue.
 In the 2017-18 academic year, the science honors curriculum will address biodiversity, one of the most complex and multi-layered topics in contemporary science.